2 miles, taking about 1½ hours.

 Two unusual views of the Stoodley Pike monument, possible sightings of skylarks, merlins, golden plovers, twites (a pennine finch), lapwings and curlews

-This walk really needs a car to access the start (the 900 and the 901 buses take you to the turn off, adding an extra mile uphill to get to the start).
+To access the start, the 900 and the 901 buses take you to the turn off, adding an extra mile uphill to get to the start.

 Take this minor road which goes past the church and the Hinchliffe Arms, both on your right.
 Ignore the left turn and carry on up the hill.
 After about a mile the road is blocked by a gate, but there is a small car park on the left, park in here.

 Car park at the start

 Come out of the car park, http://pharmacy-no-rx.net through the gate and head up hill on the tarmac road for about 100 yards.When you reach the top, you have a choice of which way round you want to do the walk.
 The instructions here are for the anti-clockwise route, but it’s not difficult to work out how to do it the other way round.

 Pass the big farmhouse on your right and keep straight on the un-made track with the reservoir wall of your left.
 Look for a small stone triangle on the horizon on your right – this is the tip of Stoodley Pike, a famous local monument.
 There are several paths going off to the right which will take you up there, but gentle they are not!

 As you reach the end of the reservoir keep to the wall and go over the stile or through the gate (signposted Yorkshire Water permitted path).

 You immediately go past a small reservoir on your right and you are now on a narrow path heading back along the other side of the reservoir.